NorwegianVeterinaryInstitute/NVIpackager/CONTRIBUTING.md

 -   You should add yourself as a contributor to the `DESCRIPTION`.

+Although not expected from all contributors, it will be highly appreciated if you also are willing to suggest:

--   If you’re adding a new function or new arguments to an existing function, you’ll also need to document them. `NVIverse`-packages use [`roxygen2`](https://cran.r-project.org/package=roxygen2) for documentation.
-Make sure to re-run `devtools::document()` on the code before submitting.
+-   documentation for new functions or new arguments to existing functions The `NVIverse`-packages use [`roxygen2`](https://cran.r-project.org/package=roxygen2) for documentation.

--   `NVIverse`-packages use the assert-functions from
-    [`checkmate`](https://CRAN.R-project.org/package=checkmate) package
-    for argument checking as well as some additional assert\_functions in
+-   argument checking of the function arguments.
+The `NVIverse`-packages use the assert-functions from the [`checkmate`](https://CRAN.R-project.org/package=checkmate) package for argument checking as well as some additional assert-functions in [`NVIcheckmate`](https://github.com/NorwegianVeterinaryInstitute/NVIcheckmate).
-    [`NVIcheckmate`](https://github.com/NorwegianVeterinaryInstitute/NVIcheckmate).
-    Adding argument checking for new functions and/or arguments will be highly appreciated.

--   If you can, also write a test. `NVIverse`-packages use [`testthat`](https://cran.r-project.org/package=testthat) for tests.
+-   one or more tests ensuring that the function works as intended.
+The `NVIverse`-packages use [`testthat`](https://cran.r-project.org/package=testthat) for tests.

--   Also run `devtools::check()` to make sure your function doesn’t imply downstream errors or warnings.

 ### Git commit standards